 My Intro to Voice Over...

 ‘That’s the way to do it!’
 I said whilst looking at a stuffed rabbit that had been placed behind the mic.
 And the rest, as they say, is history!
-Since then, my love of voiceover, singing, and performing has grown and I began my career as a professional singer at the ripe old age of at 14.
-After taking a brief break from the industry whilst I completed my university studies, I made the decision to return full time.
+My love of performing and singing continued to grow and I began my career as a professional singer at the ripe old age of at 14.
+I took a brief break from the industry whilst I completed my English Literature degree (I'm a big fan of a gothic victorian novel!).
+After I graduated, I combined my passion for performing and using my voice with my passion for stories and words and became a full time Voiceover Artist and Actress.
 I'd love to hear how you got started in your career, let me know in the comments!